MASt3R-Fusion: Integrating Feed-Forward Visual Model with IMU, GNSS for High-Functionality SLAM: Related Work

 Since the introduction of DUSt3R\cite{wang_dust3r_2024}, the feed-forward pointmap regression paradigm has emerged as a prominent research focus in the fields of 3D vision and SLAM.
 This paradigm enables end-to-end neural networks to directly regress 3D point clouds (pointmaps) from image pairs, thereby overcoming the limitations of traditional multi-view geometry methods, which typically rely on explicit camera parameters and iterative optimization.

-Building upon DUST3R, MASt3R\cite{leroy_grounding_2024} introduces several key innovations that address critical bottlenecks, including a descriptor head for refined matching and metric scale inference.
+Building upon DUST3R, MASt3R\cite{leroy_grounding_2024} introduces several key innovations that address critical bottlenecks, including a descriptor head for refined matching and the ability of metric scale inference.
 Recent improvements to the feed-forward model paradigm include multi-view extensions\cite{wang_3d_2024,wang_vggt_2025}, dynamic scenes\cite{zhang_monst3r_2024}, permutation equivariance\cite{wang_pi_2025}, prior information assistance\cite{jang_pow3r_2025}, and so on.